opencoweb/coweb/docs/tutorial/install.rst

 Deploying a coweb application
 #############################

 There are several ways to deploy a coweb application.
+The quickest way to begin developing is to generate a preconfigured application (option #1).
+The most barebones method is to generate a project from scratch (option #2), allowing for total control over every aspect of the application.
+Finally, one can simply deploy the demos and go from there.

 Generate a preconfigured coweb application (option #1)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$